datalad-handbook/book/docs/basics/101-137-history.rst

 :gitcmd:`rebase -i` command [#f5]_.
 Experienced Git-users will know under which situations and how to perform such an interactive rebase.

-However, outlining an interactive rebase here in the handbook could lead to problems for readers without (much) Git experience: An interactive rebase, even if performed successfully, can lead to many problems if it is applied with too little experience, for example in any collaborative real-world project.
+However, outlining an interactive rebase here in this book could lead to problems for readers without (much) Git experience: An interactive rebase, even if performed successfully, can lead to many problems if it is applied with too little experience, for example in any collaborative real-world project.